jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 ## Definition of source files are summarized as follow:

-- ComDense.f90: Compute rate of change of desity of fluid particles using continuity equation.
+- ComDense.f90: Compute rate of change of desity of fluid particles using continuity equation and boundary particles from equation of state.

 - ComGravity.f90: Compute acceleration due to gravity for all fluid particles in domain.

-- Compress.f90: Compute pressure between fluid particles by using equation of state.
+- Compress.f90: Compute pressure between fluid particles by using equation of state and boundary particles by using pressure extrapolated from fluid particles.

 - ComPressGrad.f90:Compute accleration due to pressure gradient for all particles(boundary+fluid) in domain.